dynamsoft-docs/capture-vision-docs-mobile/introduction/introduction.md

 ## SDK Modules

-### DynamsoftCameraView

-`DynamsoftCameraView` is the module that enable users to quickly deploy a camera view to capture and display the video streaming.
+- `DynamsoftCameraView`: The module that enable users to quickly deploy a camera view to capture and display the video streaming.
 Users can add basic UI elements on the view to improve the interactivity of the view.

-### DynamsoftBarcodeReader

-`DynamsoftBarcodeReader` is the module that supports barcode decoding feature.
+- `DynamsoftBarcodeReader`: The module that supports barcode decoding feature.
 Users can specify barcode formats, control the start/stop of the barcode decoding thread, obtain barcode decoding results or upload advanced parameter controls via the module.

-### DynamsoftDocumentNormalizer

-> Note:
->
-> DynamsoftDocumentNormalizer module is not available in v1.0 release.

-`DynamsoftDocumentNormalizer` is the module that supports document scanning feature.
+- `DynamsoftDocumentNormalizer`: The module that supports document scanning feature.
 The module includes the boundary detection algorithm and APIs that enable users to configure detection and normalization settings or upload advanced parameter settings.

-### DynamsoftLabelRecognizer
+- `DynamsoftLabelRecognizer`: The module that supports the label text recognition feature.
+When working with `DynamsoftLabelRecognizer`, users can improve the performance on localizating the text area or recognizing text by switching the recognition modes, modules and templates.

 > Note:
 >
-> DynamsoftLabelRecognizer module is not available in v1.0 release.
+> `DynamsoftDocumentNormalizer` and `DynamsoftLabelRecognizer` are not available in 1.0 version.

-`DynamsoftLabelRecognizer` is the module that supports the label text recognition feature.
-When working with `DynamsoftLabelRecognizer`, users can improve the performance on localizating the text area or recognizing text by switching the recognition modes, modules and templates.

 ## Scenarios